-Adversarial attacks have also been widely studied in the context of image retrieval.
+Besides, adversarial attacks have been widely studied in the context of image retrieval.
 For example, Yang et al. [57] degraded the ranking quality by maximizing the Hamming distance to its own embedding.
-Chen et al. [7] proposed a query-based black-box attack against image retrieval models to subvert the top-k retrieval results.
+Chen et al. [7] proposed a query-based black-box attack against image retrieval models to subvert the top-k retrieval results. ?] proposed to generate retrieval-against universal adversarial perturbations to attack the image retrieval system.
+The universal adversarial perturbations has been proved could fool deep learning models on most of the data samples. ?] and ?] proposed a data-centric proactive privacy-preserving learning algorithm for hashing based retrieval, which utilizes a generator to transfer the original data into the adversarial data with quasi-imperceptible perturbations before releasing them to achieve the data privacy protection.
+They leverages the adversarial attack for text ranking models.
 Zhou et al. [60] designed a triplet-like objective function, and combined it with PGD to efficiently obtain the desired adversarial perturbation.
 In this work, we adopt the PGD to perturb the embedding space according to the expected ranking order.